TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 return nums[low];
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
-- You arenâ€™t searching for equality
+- You aren’t searching for equality
-- You donâ€™t need to inspect the final element
+- You don’t need to inspect the final element
 - The loop narrows to THE answer
 - The logic itself ensures the final index is correct
 - Where used